Dhivya-Subramanian-techie/Coding-Challenge-Corteva/README.md

-# Code Challenge Template
+# Code Challenge - Weather Stats API

 This project offers a RESTful API to access weather data and stats, built with Flask and Flask-RESTx, and using Snowflake for data storage.
-Check out the answers to the code challenge in `answers/answers.docx`.
+Check out the answers to the code challenge in `answers/detailed_soln.docx`.

 ## Features